-

 - I send you succulent sweet chocolate kisses and delightfully warm hugs.

-- I send you showers of strength as you walk your journey.
+- I send you focus and energy as you write today.

 - Sending you joy.